 Fly Drones Safely

-Drones are unmanned aircraft systems (UAS) that are increasingly being used both recreationally and professionally.
-As a result there is an increasing need to ensure that these craft are flown safely and within regulations.
+Drones are unmanned aircraft systems (UAS) that are increasingly being used recreationally and professionally.
+As a result, there is an increasing need to ensure these craft are flown safely and within regulations.

 Keep drones away from overhead power lines.
 If a drone flies into a power line, it could cause power outages.
 It could also result in downed lines, which pose a dangerous electrical safety hazard.
 The falling debris could also endanger public safety.

 Touching a downed line or anything it has fallen on, like a fence or a tree limb, could get you injured or even killed.
 Stay away and instruct others to do the same.
 If you come across downed power lines, call 911 to notify emergency personnel and the utility immediately.

 Follow federal guidelines for registering your drone or getting business approval, and be aware of and abide by community and state-specific legislation.
 Also, keep these FAA safety guidelines in mind:

 - Before flying the drone, check it for damage.
 Have a damaged drone repaired before use.

 - Never fly drones higher than 400 feet.